Doicești Power Station: Extension plans

 In 2011 Termoelectrica, the owner of the powerplant, and China Huadian Engineering agreed to build two new units of 250 MW each.
 The extension was cancelled in 2014 after the dissolution of Termoelectrica.

-Doicești location was selected to implement NuScale Power VOYGR-6 model of a nuclear power plant that will deploy six SMRs of 77 MW each with a total capacity of 462 MW.
+In 2023, Doicești was selected to implement NuScale Power VOYGR-6 model of a nuclear power plant that will deploy six SMRs of 77 MW each with a total capacity of 462 MW.
 For this project Nuclearelectrica formed a new company RoPower, with equal shares with the plant owner Nova Power&Gas.
 RoPower signed the contract with NuScale Power for phase 1 of front-end engineering and design.

+In February 2026, Nuclearelectrica made a decision in principle to invest in a 6-module NuScale SMR generating 462 MWe, subject to devising a funding plan.
+The Romanian Prime Minister Ilie Bolojan estimated the cost at $6-$7 billion and said "the complexity of such projects and the technology being in early days, I estimate we will not see the investment immediately."